Michael-Meade/The-Moose-Pioneer/README.md

 cd subdomain3
 pip install -r requirement.txt
 ```
+<b> YOU WILL HAVE TO GIT CLONE SUBDOMAIN2 in the same directory as the other scripts</b>
 This project assumes that the subdomain3 directory is in the projects main directory.
 This is important becuase the subdomain.py file will use Python's ```os``` module to cd into the subdomain3 directory.
 The subdomain class currently has one command but others can be added later.
 By default the class will use & run the following command:

 ```